 Employers are often so focused on maintaining the status quo and filling existing vacancies with the best candidates that they lose sight of the future.
 When this happens, you’re limiting your talented workers to being stuck in dead-end jobs unless they are prepared to change employers.

 Review your current positions and brainstorm ways to:

 Any of these options will result in offering your employees a career path within the company, which will attract former military veterans because it offers upward mobility.

 As much as you’d like to keep your good team members, there might come a time when you have to let them go.
 To benefit from their capabilities in the interim, however, is better than not having them at all, so attracting quality candidates depends to a large extent on where their position with you fits into their overall career plan.
-Research the positions incumbents leaving your company go on to accept, and build preparatory training and experience for these positions into existing job descriptions.
+Research the positions that incumbents leaving your company go on to accept, and build preparatory training and experience for these positions into existing job descriptions.
 If prospective employees know your company is a solid stepping stone to the future they want, they’ll be drawn to working for you while they gain the experience they need.